Policy Name: Requests for Accommodation of Disabilities by Applicants, Students

 the College’s General Counsel to make him/her aware of the complaint.
 The

-Associate Vice President for Student Development will investigate the complaint.
+Associate Vice President of Student Engagement will investigate the complaint.

 The investigation will include interviewing the complainant as well as the